Writing Custom Systems¶

 }

-This works for any built-in system: HttpSystem, KafkaSystem, PostgresqlSystem, etc. Use @StoveDsl for IDE auto-completion support.
+Works for any built-in system (HttpSystem, KafkaSystem, PostgresqlSystem, ...).
+Use @StoveDsl for IDE autocomplete + DSL marker safety.